-The most recent available figures for the UK are from 2020 and provided by the UKHSA; as the UK left the EU in 2020 it no longer reports infectious disease case numbers to ECDC.
-A total of 36 suspected cases were identified of which 8 were confirmed (RT-PCR +ve and/or +ve virus isolation) and 28 were probable (IgM and IgG +ve and seroconversion between acute and convalescent samples).
-Information on the source countries is not currently available.
 The most recently published overall figures for Europe (ECDC, 2020 Annual Epidemiological Report, published April 2022) identified 59 cases of chikungunya disease in 2020, 52 of which were confirmed, and all travel related.
 This is the lowest number since 2016, but it is important to consider 2 factors.
 Firstly, that travel by European residents was dramatically reduced due to the coronavirus pandemic - cases of all travel related illnesses were reduced for that period.
-Secondly that figures from the UK are no longer included in ECDC reports and previously the UK was one of the top 3 EU countries reporting most cases.
+Secondly that figures from the UK are no longer included in ECDC reports and previously the UK was one of the top 3 EU countries reporting the majority of cases.
 In 2020 Germany reported 44% of cases and France reported 22% of cases.
 The majority of cases were likely acquired in Thailand (24%) and Brazil (22%).
-No autochthonous cases were reported.
+Although updated figures on imported cases are not yet published, no autochthonous cases have been reported in continental Europe from the beginning of 2022 until the end of March 2023.